rickstaa/ros-gazebo-gym/docs/source/get_started/usage.rst

    env = gym.make("ros_gazebo_gym:PandaReach-v1", max_episode_steps=1000, positive_reward=False, control_type="effort")

-Additionally, each environment provides a corresponding ``yaml`` configuration file.
-These files are invaluable for precise fine-tuning and reside in the ``config`` folder alongside the respective task environment.
+Additionally, each task environment provides a corresponding ``yaml`` configuration file.
+These files are invaluable for precise fine-tuning and reside in the ``config`` folder alongside the respective task environment  (e.g.
+:ros-gazebo-gym:`task_envs/panda/config/panda_reach.yaml <blob/noetic/src/ros_gazebo_gym/task_envs/panda/config/panda_reach.yaml>`).
 When you create a task environment, these configuration files are automatically loaded.
 The parameters in these configuration files are also directly accessible through the ROS parameter server.

 .. _troubleshooting: